jd0x/docs/manual/pro-tier-cluster/free-prod-migration.rst

    This guide creates a new cluster, which means you will get a new domain.

-Create a new production cluster
+Create a new pro-tier cluster
 -------------------------------
-To upgrade your free cluster, first create a new production cluster.
+To upgrade your free cluster, first create a new pro-tier cluster.
-:doc:`More details <./create-production-cluster>`.
+:doc:`More details <./create-pro-tier-cluster>`.

 Copy the postgres data
 ----------------------